erik1066/fdns-dotnet-sdk/docs/README.md

 See [Package references in project files](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files) for more information.

-To add a package reference in **Visual Studio**, see [Quickstart: Install and use a package in Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).
+To add a NuGet package in **Visual Studio**, see [Quickstart: Install and use a package in Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).